 Establish your credibility with reviews

-Students worldwide trust Udemy to show them helpful reviews and ratings.
-Reviews and ratings help them decide which courses and instructors are good fits for them.
-So it’s important to gather feedback from your students.
-The reviews and ratings of your course can act as a “social proof” to establish the credibility of your course.
+Learners worldwide trust Udemy to show them helpful reviews and ratings.
+Reviews and ratings help prospective learners decide which courses and instructors are a good fit for them.
+As an instructor, it’s important to gather feedback from your learners as the reviews and ratings of your course act as “social proof” to establish the credibility of your course.

 Why it’s critical

 - Reach out.
-You can request for feedback and reviews in your course introduction video, the automatic welcome message, via direct messages, through announcement emails, and in between lectures.
+Request for feedback and reviews in your course introduction video, the automatic welcome message, via direct messages, through announcement emails, and in between lectures.

 - Reinstate their importance.
-Remind them that their opinions are matter and will help you improve the course material and the overall learning experience for the future students.
+Remind them that their opinions matter and will help you improve the course material and the overall learning experience for the future learners.

 - Ask the expert.
-Request someone in your field to watch your course and provide a feedback or leave an honest review.
-Tell them to mention their own professional expertise along with the review so students can see that your course is up to their level.
+Request a colleague in your field to watch your course and provide feedback or leave an honest review.
+Tell them to mention their own professional expertise along with the review so learners can see that your course is up to their level.

-- Be sure to follow Udemy policies.
+- Be honest and ensure you follow Udemy review policies.
 Learn more about guidelines against manipulating the review system.

 Respond to reviews and ratings

 - Ratings above 4 stars.
-Address students by their name and say thanks.
-Recognize their effort as a student.
+Recognize their effort as a learner

 - Ratings below 4 stars.
 Acknowledge any negative feedback and offer a positive solution such as a course update or additional materials.
-For example: “Thank you (name) for the review.
-Can anything be added or changed in the course to make it better for you?
+For example: “Thank you (Name) for the review.
+Can anything be added or changed to make the course better for you?
 Thanks again for the feedback.”

 - Star ratings without text.
-Ask the student for more specific information.
-Be friendly and remember that other students can see your responses.
-For example: “Thank you (name).
+Ask the learner for more specific information.
+Be friendly and remember that other learners can see your responses.
+For example: “Thank you (Name).
 You marked X and Y as not up to your expectations.
-Can you let me know what I can do to improve these parts of the course for you?”
+I’d love to learn more about what I can do to improve these parts of the course for you?”